SWTOR-Slicers/ZG-SWTOR-Tools/README.md

 Processes all the Uber-type materials detected in a selection of objects, locating their related texturemaps and linking them to a SWTOR Uber shader (modern or legacy, whichever are active).
 It processes any EmissiveOnly-type (glass) materials, too.
 It's particularly fast, as it (only) works with an asset extraction's "resources" folder.

 Options:
-* **Overwrite Uber Materials** (off by default): overwrites already present Uber and EmissiveOnly objects's materials, which allows for regenerating materials that might have lost texturemaps, converting Uber materials from Legacy to modern and viceversa, etc. The option appears in the Undo box at the bottom-left side of the 3D Viewport.
+* **Overwrite Uber Materials** (off by default): overwrites already present Uber and EmissiveOnly objects's materials, which allows for regenerating materials that might have lost texturemaps, converting Uber materials from Legacy to modern and viceversa, etc.
-* **Collect Collider Objects** (on by default): adds all objects with an "Util_collision_hidden" material to a Collection named "Collider Objects".
+* **Collect Collider Objects** (on by default): adds all objects with an "Util_collision_hidden" material type or texturemap to a Collection named "Collider Objects".

 **It needs the presence of an enabled [SWTOR importer Add-on ("io_scene_gr2")](https://github.com/SWTOR-Slicers/Granny2-Plug-In-Blender-2.8x)** in Blender, either the latest version or the [**Legacy**](https://github.com/SWTOR-Slicers/Granny2-Plug-In-Blender-2.8x/releases/tag/v.3.0) one, as it uses their Uber materials.
 In the case of the Legacy materials, importing any throwaway game object might be needed in order to generate the required material template if none are there.

 This tool produces a simplistic glass material, Principled Shader-based, for EmissiveOnly-type materials such as those in spaceship windows, too.

 As some sets of objects, such as spaceship interiors, can easily have a hundred materials or more, Blender might look like being unresponsive while processing them.
 Its progress can be followed in Blender's Console output, which will show the objects and materials being processed.
-Some error messages are prone to appear, due to some unintended interactions with the modern version of the SWTOR Importer Add-on: those are expected, and don't affect the final result.
+Some error messages are prone to appear in the console, due to some unintended interactions with the modern version of the SWTOR Importer Add-on: those are expected, and don't affect the final result.

+**If a selected object's material is shared with objects that haven't been selected** (and that's very typical in architectural objects like spaceships or buildings) **they'll show those processed materials, too, as if they would have been included in the selection.** This is their expected behavior.
+If needed, the way to avoid this would be to isolate the material we don't want to be processed by changing its name to one that doesn't exist in SWTOR's shaders folder.

 ### Deduplicate Scene's Nodegroups.
 Consolidates all duplicates of a node in the scene ("node.001", "node.002", etc.) so that they become instances of the original instead of independent ones.
 The copies are marked as "zero users" so that, after saving the project, the next time it is opened they will be discarded (that's how Blender deals with such things).